kieferhax/kieferhax/README.md

 - Kon'nichiwa, watashinonamaeha kīfādesu, Nihon ga daisukidesu
 - Hello, my name is Kiefer and I love Japan.
 - I'm currently studying for my Master of Science in Cybersecurity and Information Assurance.
-- I'm currently learning about Secure Network Design, Cloud Security, Cybersecurity Architecture and Engineering, Secure Software Design, Governance, Risk, and Complaince, and Cybersecurity Management.
+- I'm currently learning about Secure Network Design, Cloud Security, Cybersecurity Architecture and Engineering, Secure Software Design, Governance, Risk, and Compliance, and Cybersecurity Management.
 - I'm interested in learning more about Web Development, Python, and Artificial Intelligence.
 - I'm looking to collaborate on Open Source projects.
-- My hobbies include learning, reading, retro video games, surfing the web, walking, hiking, music, anime, learning japanese, and professional wrestling.
+- My hobbies include learning, reading, retro video games, surfing the web, walking, hiking, music, anime, learning Japanese, and professional wrestling.
-- Fun fact: I was born in Japan and lived there on 2 seperate occasions for a total of 8 years.
+- Fun fact: I was born in Japan and lived there on 2 separate occasions for a total of 8 years.

 <!--
 **kieferland/kieferland** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.